2022 UEFA Champions League final chaos: Ticketing

-According to the Agence France-Presse, 2,800 fake tickets were detected at the stadium gates while the French Football Federation said that 35,000 people with fake tickets or with no tickets eventually showed up at the stadium.
-Paris police prefect Didier Lallemant said there was a large-scale ticket fraud operation, of "30,000 to 40,000 tickets", though this number was alleged to be 2,589 by The New York Times.
-Some Liverpool supporters that had bought bona fide tickets were later refused entry.
-Liverpool defender Andrew Robertson said a friend of his was denied entry using an official ticket given by Robertson.
+Ticketing issues only impacted Liverpool fans.
+However, estimates of the extent of the ticketing problems associated with Liverpool's allocation varied widely.
+According to the Agence France-Presse, at least 2,800 fake tickets were detected at the stadium gates while the French Football Federation said that 35,000 people with fake or no tickets eventually showed up at the stadium.
+Paris police prefect Didier Lallement said there was a large-scale ticket fraud operation, of "30,000 to 40,000 tickets", though this number was alleged to be 2,589 by The New York Times.
+Some Liverpool supporters that had bought bona fide tickets said they were refused entry.
+Liverpool defender Andy Robertson said a friend of his was denied entry using an official ticket given by Robertson.
 2,700 ticket holders who were refused entry were to be given refunds.
 Additionally, each club had a designated "fan zone" for supporters travelling to the city; Liverpool's was situated in Cours de Vincennes, seven miles away by train, during a railway strike, while Real Madrid's was in Parc de la Maison d'éducation de la Légion d'honneur, within walking distance.
+Over 7,000 police were on duty in the fan zones and the stadium.
+Madrid fans entered the stadium from the north, and were directed to arrive by metro, tram or by foot, from their nearby fan zone.
+The Liverpool fan zone was 10 km from the stadium, and calibrated to welcome 44,000.
+A later estimate however indicated that the number of supporters that came at the fanzone may possibly have raised to approximately 50,000, exceeding the capacity of the zone.

 Stewardship

+Liverpool fans were supposed to approach the stadium from train stations to the west and south of the stadium.
+They were directed to arrive on rail lines RER B and D. However the B line was running a partial service due to a strike.
+A larger than expected number of Liverpool supporters took the D line, which was also on a direct route from their fan zone.

-Stewards on the route set out for supporters coming from the D line station were insufficient and quickly overwhelmed.
-Moreover the approach was through a narrow enclosed pathway that quickly become clogged up.
+Stewards on the outer perimeter were largely organised to check Liverpool ticket holders coming from the B line.
+However a large number of supporters came from the D line station.
+Stewards on the route set out for supporters coming from the D line station were in insufficient number and quickly overwhelmed.
+Liverpool fans were able to access the turnstiles at the immediate perimeter of the stadium, quickly leading to overcrowding and tension.
+Moreover, the approach was through a narrow enclosed pathway that quickly become clogged up as a dense crowd formed.

 The police requested that the stewards remove their controls at this point, for safety reasons.
 As a result, Liverpool fans were able to access the turnstiles at the immediate perimeter of the stadium, quickly leading to overcrowding and bottlenecks.
 With stewards unable to cope, many Liverpool supporters had great difficulties entering the stadium, even with valid tickets with codes that had not already been presented.